cloudsigma/cloudsigma-docs/servers.rst

 * ``enable_numa``:
     - Type: true/false
     - Description: This option exposes the NUMA/CPU topology of the hypervisor to the virtual machine.
 It boosts performance for NUMA aware applications.
-The option should be set to ``true`` for guests with SMP bigger than 6, since this is the number of cores we have per NUMA node on the hypervisor.
+The option should be set to ``true`` for servers with SMP bigger than 6, since this is the number of cores we have per NUMA node on the hypervisor.
       If set to ``true``, ``cpus_instead_of_cores`` should also be set to ``true`` for Linux, because some Linux distributions do not support multiple NUMA nodes on multple CPU cores,